wp-plugins/decategorizer/readme.txt

 Donate link: http://skyphe.org/code/wordpress/decategorizer/
 Tags: category, category base, url, uri, links, permalinks, redirection Requires at least: 2.5.0
-Tested up to: 2.6
+Tested up to: 2.6.1
 Stable tag: trunk

-This plugin adds a filter (which removes category_base text from permalinks) on get_pagenum_link, wp_list_categories and the_category functions.
+This plugin removes 'category_base' from your permalinks.
+It is meant to be used with John Godley's 'Redirection' plugin.

 == Description ==